Altinn/altinn-studio-docs/content/app/development/configuration/stateless/_index.en.md

 {{%/notice%}}

 To permit use of an app by a user that is not logged in, you must follow the steps that are described above.
-You _Also_ have to define the datatype which is used by the stateless app to allow anonymous use.
-This is done by modifying the actual `dataType`-element in `applicationMetadata.json`.
+You _also_ have to define the data type which is used by the stateless app to allow anonymous use.
+This is done by modifying the `dataType`-element in `applicationMetadata.json`.
 The datatype's `appLogic`-object needs a new setting, `"allowAnonymousOnStateless": true`.
 See example below:

 ```json{hl_lines=[24]}